Filter Options

 What fitness level is required?

 “You’ll need to be fairly fit for gorilla trekking in Uganda.
 If you’re in good health and you’re used to walking or hiking, you shouldn’t have any problems though.
-As a last resort, you can book a ‘gorilla chair,’ where a team of strong men literally carry you on your chair to the gorillas.
+As a last resort, you can book a ‘gorilla chair’, where a team of strong men literally carry you on your chair to the gorillas.
 However fit you are, it is always important to come suitably prepared.
 Bwindi sees high rainfall throughout the year.
 So, you’ll need waterproof clothing and good hiking shoes.
 Gloves aren’t essential, but they are recommended to protect your hands from stinging nettles.
 A good walking stick always comes in handy on the slippery slopes.
-You might be offered a wooden stick at the start but it is safer to bring your own if you think you’ll need it.
+You might be offered a wooden stick at the start but it is probably better to bring your own if you think you’ll need it.
 Porters are available at the trail head.
 They will carry your day pack and look after it while you’re with the gorillas (no bags are allowed then).
 A porter will also help you on the trail.
 So even if you don’t need anyone to carry your bag, you should definitely hire a porter if you are concerned about your fitness or ability on the steep trails.”

 3